lee-hodg/fpghost.github.io/_posts/2020-09-05-backprop-code.md

 The next forward step is applying activation to the nodes' output.
 We make this step somewhat generic by allowing the user to choose the activation as either sigmoid or ReLu

-WHY IS THIS NOT TAKING Z FROM LINEAR FORWARD FUNCTION JUST DEFINED??

 ```python
 def linear_activation_forward(A_prev, W, b, activation):
     """